robotics-4-all/commlib-py/README.md

 ### AMQP / RabbitMQ

-RPC (request/reply) and PubSub Endpoints are supported by the protocol itself (AMQP), using deticated exchanges.
+RPC (request/reply) and PubSub Endpoints are supported by the protocol itself (AMQP), using dedicated exchanges.

 For RPC enpoints a `Direct Exchange` is used to route requests and responses, optionally using the [Direct Reply-to](https://www.rabbitmq.com/direct-reply-to.html).